triptease/docs/cross-domain-analytics.md

   .
 This will improve Triptease analytics as well as other tools like Google Analytics (especially traffic acquisition and funnel / path exploration)
 - Ensure `target=”_blank”` and `rel=”opener”` are always set.
 This allows Triptease to identify the same visitor across both windows without using cookies or local storage.
-This will mean also mean that links to your BE will always open in a new window.
+This will mean that links to your BE will always open in a new window.

 ### Why don’t you use link decoration like Google Analytics?